fatiyildiz/AWS---Cloud-Infrastructure/README.md

     - VPC has two AZs and every AZ has 1 public and 1 private subnets.

-    - VPC has Internet Gateway
+    - VPC has an Internet Gateway

-    - One of public subnets has NAT Instance.
+    - One of the public subnets has a NAT Instance.

-    - You might create new instance as Bastion host on Public subnet or you can use NAT instance as Bastion host.
+    - You might create a new instance as a Bastion host on the Public subnet or you can use a NAT instance as a Bastion host.

     - There should be managed private and public route tables.

-    - Route tables should be arranged regarding of routing policies and subnet associations based on public and private subnets.
+    - Route tables should be arranged regarding routing policies and subnet associations based on public and private subnets.

-  - You should create Application Load Balancer with Auto Scaling Group of Ubuntu 18.04 EC2 Instances within created VPC.
+  - You should create an Application Load Balancer with Auto Scaling Group of Ubuntu 18.04 EC2 Instances within the created VPC.

-  - You should create RDS instance within one of private subnets on created VPC and configure it on application.
+  - You should create an RDS instance within one of the private subnets on the created VPC and configure it on the application.

   - The Auto Scaling Group should use a Launch Template in order to launch instances needed and should be configured to;